DamberA/Machine-Learning/README.md

 # Machine-Learning
 Machine learning using a set of weather data using sklearn and pandas (python)

+The purpose of it is to see the chances of rain tomorrow using various machine learning methods.

 This project is created using Jupyter notebook which allows you to run a local host programming tool using browser of your choice.